cartcrom/Club-Hub/README.md

 2. Use React framework
 3. Use Typescript
 4. Use Javascript for config
-5. Use tabs for indents
+5. Use spaces for indents
 6. Use double quotes for strings
 7. Use unix line endings
 8. Use semicolons